 Insuring Bank Deposits With Extended Coverage Sweep

 While your inclination might be to open accounts at multiple banks across your metropolitan area to spread out your deposits, this is a time-consuming hassle and a record-keeping nuisance.
-Thankfully Extended Coverage Sweep provides up to $50 million in FDIC protection through one account without any extra work or gas mileage on your part.
+Thankfully Extended Coverage Sweep provides up to $50 million in aggregate FDIC protection through one account and a network of FDIC-insured institutions without any extra work or gas mileage on your part.

-Extended Coverage Sweep is a fully automated cash management account, offered by First Business Bank, designed to provide millions of dollars in FDIC protection for businesses, individuals, nonprofits, and municipalities.
+Extended Coverage Sweep is a fully automated cash management account, offered by First Business Bank, designed to provide millions of dollars of aggregate FDIC protection through a network of FDIC-insured institutions for businesses, individuals, nonprofits, and municipalities.

 Extended Coverage Sweep offers several key benefits:

-Protection: With the Extended Coverage Sweep, you can receive millions of dollars in FDIC protection through a single account, providing several times more insurance than traditional deposit accounts.
+Protection: With the Extended Coverage Sweep, you can receive millions of dollars of aggregate FDIC protection through a single account and a network of FDIC-insured institutions, providing several times more insurance than traditional deposit accounts.
 This increased protection ensures the safety of your funds even in uncertain times.
-Benefits of Extended Coverage Sweep: Deposit protection, Earn Interest, Daily Liquidity, Increase Efficiency & Convenience

 Growth: All account types, including business, nonprofit, and public funds, earn a competitive interest rate, allowing your money to work for you and generate growth.
 This interest is earned regardless of account type, ensuring that your funds are constantly working to enhance your financial position.